blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 Shading mode
 ~~~~~~~~~~~~

-Godot has a more or less uniform cost per pixel thanks to the depth pre-pass.
+Blazium has a more or less uniform cost per pixel thanks to the depth pre-pass.
 All lighting calculations are made by running the lighting shader on every
 pixel.